mhaugrud/msumcspy/_sources/Lists/ListFunctions.rst

 List Functions
 --------------

 We have frequently used the ``len`` function.
-Python has several similar functions that take a list (actually any type collection that is iterable) as an argument.
+Python has several similar functions that take a list (actually any type of collection that is iterable) as an argument.
 These functions evaluate the elements of the collection and produce some statistic.

 ======  ===========
-Name    Description
+Name    Returns
 ======  ===========
-len     the number of items in the collection sum     the total of the elements in the collection max     the largest value in the collection min     the smallest value in the collection all     are all the values in the collection True? any     is at least one value in the collection True?
+len     the number of items in the collection sum     the total of the elements in the collection max     the largest value in the collection min     the smallest value in the collection all     a bool answering "are all the values in the collection True?" any     a bool answering "is at least one value in the collection True?"
 ======  ===========